Qantas announces new Mastercard Frequent Flyer Card

-Widely regarded as one of Australia's strongest airline brands, Qantas has teamed up with Mastercard to create a 'new generation' Frequent Flyer card.
+Qantas has teamed up with Mastercard to create a "new generation" frequent flyer card.

 Qantas has announced that they would soon release a pre-paid Mastercard for customers who want to travel overseas and need access to different currencies.

-According to Ms. Grant, the multi-purpose quality of the Qantas Frequent Flyer Mastercard make it indispensable to Qantas members.
-"It's not just another card in your wallet – it is a passport to a family holiday, or an upgrade to Business Class or a new appliance.'
+According to Ms Grant, the multi-purpose quality of the Qantas Frequent Flyer Mastercard makes it indispensable to Qantas members.
+"It's not just another card in your wallet – it is a passport to a family holiday or an upgrade to Business Class or a new appliance.'

 'By diversifying the uses of the card and creating a new way to earn Frequent Flyer points, we are increasing engagement levels of our members and the value of the program to our partners.'